TDG-Platform/docs/protogenV2CD_READY.md

 # Image Pair Alignement processor (protogenV2CD_READY)

+The image pair alignment (IPA) processor computes the intersection AOI or **iAOI** between the two input images.
+If the latter do not overlap geographically the IPA returns an error and the workflow is terminated.
+If they overlap, the IPA generates two new images, each containing its original contents extracted from within the given iAOI.
+If the spatial resolutions of the two images differ, the one with the highest is resampled using bilinear interpolation to match the resolution/dimensions of the one with the lowest.
+The resulting images are referred to as CD ready images.

 ### Table of Contents
  * [Quickstart](#quickstart) - Get started!
  * [Inputs](#inputs) - Required and optional task inputs.